Norway road trip itinerary

 Of course, you want to visit as many places as you can.
 However, you also need to balance the amount of time spent in the car.
 You don’t want to move so fast that you feel like you’ve spent the entire trip sitting in the car.
 That’s not fun.
 Or the point of the road trip adventure.

-On this Norway road trip, we travel with our two boys, aged 10 and 8 at the time.
+On this Norway road trip, we traveled with our two boys, aged 10 and 8 years old at the time.
 Because of this, purchasing flights and/or train tickets starts to add up.
 Unfortunately, this eliminates the northern regions, like the Lofoten Islands, from this particular Norway travel itinerary.

 Although we had 12 days for this road trip around Norway, you can easily skip a few of these places to reduce it a 7 day Norway road trip.
 That’s the thing we love most about road trips – you can make adjustments as you go!